Welcome to the Catalina Boat House Hotel

 Captain McAfee, a lover of the sea, capitalized on an idea that would enhance his income while sharing with others the unusual spectre of flying fish leaping gracefully above the ocean’s surface.
 He built the island’s first Flying Fish boat, the Catalina Flyer, and began taking out passengers on nighttime excursions just off the coast of Catalina Island.
 The boat was equipped with a powerful searchlight that would attract and capture in its hypnotic beam the beauty of these unique flying fish.

-As the years went by, the enterprising Captain McAfee built additional rooms to take advantage of the booming island tourist trade.
+As the years went by, the enterprising Captain built additional rooms to take advantage of the booming island tourist trade.
 These rooms were attached to the original houseboat and tiered down the hillside.
-The houseboat hotel became known as the Driftwood Inn, and in the early 1960s it was renamed the Catalina Beach House Hotel.
-The remaining houseboat wall can be seen in the lobby when you check-in for your stay at the Catalina Beach House Hotel.
+The houseboat hotel became known as the Driftwood Inn and was then renamed the Catalina Beach House Hotel in the early 1960s.

 Toll-Free: 800-97-HOTEL (46835)